sharmavins23/Scientia/FORMAL SCIENCE/Mathematics/Graph Theory/Graph (Network)/Network Features/Degree.md

 P_l=\frac{e^{-\bar{k}}(\bar{k})^l}{l!}
 $$

 For this, degree variance can simply be $\bar{k}$.
-There is not a lot of degree variation for these kinds of networks.
+There is not a lot of degree variation for these kinds of networks, and Poisson distributed networks do not contain 'hubs'.

 The power law distribution, or Pareto distribution, is another such important distribution.